pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

 Ad-hoc backup supports both full backup and incremental backup.
 It describes the backup by creating a `Backup` Custom Resource (CR) object.
 TiDB Operator performs the specific backup operation based on this `Backup` object.
 If an error occurs during the backup process, TiDB Operator does not retry, and you need to handle this error manually.

-This document provides an example about how to back up the data of the `demo1` TiDB cluster in the `test1` Kubernetes namespace to AWS storage.
+This document provides an example about how to back up the data of the `demo1` TiDB cluster in the `test1` Kubernetes namespace to the AWS storage.
 The following are the detailed steps.

 ### Step 1: Prepare for an ad-hoc backup